+That`s exactly my point.
 For the last few years it would have been..........off the goal post, between someones legs, off a shoulder pad..............Touchdown the opposition!!!!

+It has already been mentioned that the Lions set an NFL record by scoring 34 points in the fourth quarter.
+The teams also set a record in today's game with 48 combined points in the fourth quarter.
 Going into today's game with the Bears' horrible offense and the Lions' "suspect" (I'm being nice) defense - especially after last weeks game - who would have ever thought that these teams would have set 2 league scoring records?!?!

 Whatever records they broke or not is not important.
 They won a game, so there's something positive.
 But they have to win a few more before anyone can say that they're turning the corner.